Animation: Limited

-Limited animation involves the use of less detailed or more stylized drawings and methods of movement usually a choppy or "skippy" movement animation.
+Limited animation involves the use of less detailed or more stylised drawings and methods of movement usually a choppy or "skippy" movement animation.
 Limited animation uses fewer drawings per second, thereby limiting the fluidity of the animation.
 This is a more economic technique.
-Pioneered by the artists at the American studio United Productions of America, limited animation can be used as a method of stylized artistic expression, as in Gerald McBoing-Boing (US, 1951), Yellow Submarine (UK, 1968), and certain anime produced in Japan.
+Pioneered by the artists at the American studio United Productions of America, limited animation can be used as a method of stylised artistic expression, as in Gerald McBoing-Boing (US, 1951), Yellow Submarine (UK, 1968), and certain anime produced in Japan.
 Its primary use, however, has been in producing cost-effective animated content for media for television (the work of Hanna-Barbera, Filmation, and other TV animation studios) and later the Internet (web cartoons).

 Rotoscoping

 Rotoscoping is a technique patented by Max Fleischer in 1917 where animators trace live-action movement, frame by frame.
-The source film can be directly copied from actors' outlines into animated drawings, as in The Lord of the Rings (US, 1978), or used in a stylized and expressive manner, as in Waking Life (US, 2001) and A Scanner Darkly (US, 2006).
+The source film can be directly copied from actors' outlines into animated drawings, as in The Lord of the Rings (US, 1978), or used in a stylised and expressive manner, as in Waking Life (US, 2001) and A Scanner Darkly (US, 2006).
 Some other examples are Fire and Ice (US, 1983), Heavy Metal (1981), and Aku no Hana (Japan, 2013).

 Live-action blending

 Live-action/animation is a technique combining hand-drawn characters into live action shots or live-action actors into animated shots.
 One of the earlier uses was in Koko the Clown when Koko was drawn over live-action footage.
 Walt Disney and Ub Iwerks created a series of Alice Comedies (1923–1927), in which a live-action girl enters an animated world.
-Other examples include Allegro Non Troppo (Italy, 1976), Who Framed Roger Rabbit (US, 1988), Volere volare (Italy 1991), Cool World (US, 1992), Space Jam (US, 1996) and Osmosis Jones (US, 2001).
+Other examples include Allegro Non Troppo (Italy, 1976), Who Framed Roger Rabbit (US, 1988), Volere volare (Italy 1991), Cool World (US, 1992), The Pagemaster (US, 1994) Space Jam (US, 1996) and Osmosis Jones (US, 2001).